sarn1/example-es2015/README.md

 loop: 10
 ```
 - This is fine but then this causes an infintie loop of "loop: 5
+- Why 5 and not 4?
+The function changes the global variable "i" to 3, and then when it returns the loop increments it to 4 ("i++"), and then when the function is called again, 1 is added to make 5 ("doLoop(i + 1)").
+Then inside the function, the print uses the passed-in argument instead of "i", so it prints 5 each time.
+This is a great example of why global variables are often a bad idea.

 ```javascript
 (function initLoop() {